EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 0Published clinical trials have ever compared EWOT directly to HBOT.
 The evidence gap is not a close call.Rowan 2016 (opinion piece); no RCTs found in systematic search

-Cost, Access, And Convenience
+Cost, Access, and Convenience

-• HBOT: $150-400 per session at a clinic.
-Full course $5,000-15,000.
-Insurance covers FDA-approved indications.
+• HBOT: $150 to $400 per session at a clinic.
+Full course $5,000 to $15,000.
+Insurance covers FDA-cleared indications.

-• EWOT: $800-5,000 one-time equipment purchase (concentrator, mask, reservoir bag).
+• EWOT: $800 to $5,000 one-time equipment purchase (concentrator, mask, reservoir bag).
 Ongoing sessions effectively free at home.

 A white hyperbaric chamber for HBOT next to an exercise bike connected to an oxygen concentrator setup for EWOT.
 Ewot vs hbot.